MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 ### Design considerations

-- Managed services are usually highly optimized and operate on more efficient hardware than other options, contributing to a lower carbon impact.
+- Managed services are highly optimized and operate on more efficient hardware than other options, contributing to a lower carbon impact.

 - Consider options for containerizing workloads to reduce unnecessary resource allocation and to utilize the deployed resources better.